FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 24th November 2014.md

 onerous process and, in this case, would not achieve any difference in

-the outcome of the policy.---
+the outcome of the policy.
+---
 23

 Councillor Sheahan (J) stated that he had no problem going to the Minister.